Circoolbilog/Philfida-abaca-app/README.md

 5. The app will process the image and display detection results 989
 ### Viewing Results
-- Detected diseases are shown with confidence scores
+- **Multi-Disease Display**: All detected diseases shown sorted by confidence with star (⭐) indicators for highest confidence
-- Tap on a result to view detailed information
+- **Bounding Box Visualization**: Click "Show Boxes" button to see exact detection locations on images
+- **Enhanced Information**: Comprehensive detection metadata including symptoms, confidence scores, and location
-- View previously captured images in the gallery
+- **Gallery Management**: View, analyze, and delete previously captured images
-- Filter and sort detections by date, location, or disease type
+- **Real-time Confidence**: Actual ML model confidence scores displayed instead of default values

 ### Data Management
 - All detections are stored locally on the device